The Prisoner in the Opal

 The Prisoner in the Opal is a British detective novel by A.E.W.
 Mason, serialised in The Pall Mall Magazine and published in book form in 1928.
 It is the third full-length novel in Mason's Inspector Hanaud series, and the only one to feature the occult as a significant plot point.

+Critical opinion has been mixed, with one writer considering the novel to be one of Mason's best, while another considered it "pretentious and cluttered".

 Plot

 Julius Ricardo, a middle-aged wine connoisseur, makes a point of keeping his wine knowledge up to date by spending several weeks every summer visiting the vineyards of Bordeaux.
 In London, he is asked by the young and beautiful American Joyce Whipple to keep an eye on her friend Diana Tasborough who owns the estate at Chateau Suvlac.
 Joyce has received letters from Diana which convince her that her friend is threatened by great evil, though there is nothing overt in the letters and she is unable to explain why.
 Ricardo suggests that Diana's fiancé, Bryce Carter, would be the best person to deal with this, or even Joyce herself.
 A clearly embarrassed Joyce explains that Diana and Bryce's engagement has recently been broken off.

 Invited to stay at the Chateau Suvlac, Ricardo finds the atmosphere strained.
 Diana is distracted, and one of her house guests, Evelyn Devenish, seems to feel an extraordinary hatred for Joyce.
 Ricardo is introduced to Diana's estate manager Robin Webster, and to the owner of the adjacent estate Le Vicomte de Mirandol.

 That night, unable to sleep, Ricardo sees from his bedroom window a light burning late in Robin Webster's chalet, and across the valley the lights shining out from de Mirandol's house.
 In the morning, both Evelyn and Joyce have disappeared from their rooms.
 Robin Webster has injured his hand.
 A large basket is found in a nearby river containing the naked body of Evelyn Devenish; her right hand has been hacked off.
 Joyce remains missing.

 Ricardo's old friend Inspector Hanuad of the Paris Sûreté investigates, working with the local examining magistrate Arthur Tidon.
 Hanaud visits de Mirandol and finds him, oddly, repainting his garden gate.
 In the upstairs room that had been lit at 2am he finds a conference table that has recently been re-covered and a large cupboard, opening in the manner of an altar screen, that has been freshly painted white.
 He announces that Evelyn Devenish had been killed in that very room.